tensorflow/ecosystem/distribution_strategy/README.md

 This directory contains the following file:

--   template.yaml.jinga: a jinga template to be rendered into a Kubernetes yaml file
+-   template.yaml.jinja: a jinja template to be rendered into a Kubernetes yaml file
 -   Dockerfile.keras_model_to_estimator: a docker file to build the model image
 -   Dockerfile.tf_std_server: a docker file to build the standard TensorFlow